 "Joshua Haywood is a single parent who has his hands full with his daughter Sarah who wants to elope with her motorcycle driving boyfriend.
 They wake up one morning to find that there is no electricity, water or telephone service.
 When Joshua tries to leave their suburban neighborhood, he finds their way is blocked by an electrical field of some kind.
 Sarah has plans to run off but she meets an alien creature who is dying and she too is infected.
 Joshua eventually learns the truth: their entire neighborhood has been carried off to a distant planet to see if humans would be suitable as slave labor.
 For Joshua, there is only one course of action available to the survivors."

-On this day in 1998, TV's Timecop aired "D.O.A."
+On this day in 1998 (in the U.S.), TV's Timecop aired "D.O.A."
 This served as the eighth episode in the program's only season on the Boob Tube, and here's the plot summary as provided by IMDB.com:

 "Acting on a surprise visit from "his future" Claire, Logan less than ten hours to stop a murder - Matuzek's and his own."